NextGenSec-Github/DevSecOps/Docker/Docker101/What Is A Dockerfile.md

 Each instruction in a Dockerfile creates a layer in the image.
 Layers are cached, which improves build efficiency.
 Docker uses a union file system to overlay these layers, resulting in the final image.

+## Best Practices

+- Keep the number of layers to a minimum for better performance.

+- Use official base images when possible for security and reliability.

+- Group related commands to take advantage of caching.

+- Be explicit about the application's dependencies and environment.